 Angiodysplasia: A condition in which abnormal or fragile blood vessels lead to bleeding.

-Polyps or cancer: Polyps are benign growths which can bleed, grow and become cancerous.
+Polyps or cancer: Polyps are benign growths that can bleed, grow and become cancerous.
 It often causes bleeding that is not visible to the naked eye.

 Esophageal problems: Varicose veins of the esophagus or tears can lead to severe blood loss.